Skylarity/Skylarity/README.md

 ### Hi! 👋
 ### I'm Skye.

 I make allll kiinds of things!
-A lot of music, a slightly less lot of game prototypes (perhaps one will see the light of day eventually).
+A lot of music, a slightly less lot of game prototypes.

 ---